phoenix-rtos/phoenix-rtos-doc/coding.md

 ## Variables

 Variables should be named with one short words without the underline characters.
 If one word is not enough for variable name then use camelCase.
-When defining a variable assign it a value, do not assume that its value is zero. **In the kernel code always initialize global/static variables in runtime.** There's not `.bss` and `.data` initialization in the kernel.
+When defining a variable, assign it a value, do not assume that its value is zero. **In the kernel code always initialize global/static variables in runtime.** There's not `.bss` and `.data` initialization in the kernel.